tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/README.md

     * Removing from the KYma Runtime the external systems that no longer exist in the UCL Director.

-4. It shares the Event Gateway URL and the Dashboard URL of the Kyma Runtime with the UCL Director.
+4. It reports the Event Gateway URL and the Dashboard URL of the Kyma Runtime to the UCL Director.
 These URLs are also displayed in the UCL UI.

 5. Regularly is a renewal of the certificate (used for the UCL Connector and the UCL Director communication) applied.
 This happens when the remaining validity for the certificate exhausts a certain threshold.